It is the general term for the surgical creation of an opening in the bladder.

 Complicated lower genitourinary infection

-In a complicated infection of the lower genitourinary tract with associated urinary retention (eg, acute bacterial prostatitis), drainage of the bladder with suprapubic cystostomy should be considered.
+In a complicated infection of the lower genitourinary tract with associated urinary retention (e.g., acute bacterial prostatitis), bladder drainage with suprapubic cystostomy should be considered.

-Another indication for the placement of the suprapubic catheter is Fournier’s gangrene, which often requires multiple procedures of genitourinary debridement and, potentially, skin grafts.
+Another indication of the suprapubic catheter placement is Fournier’s gangrene, which often requires multiple procedures of genitourinary debridement and, potentially, skin grafts.

 If a urethral catheter prevents wound care and surgical treatment of this complicated and dangerous disease, consider a suprapubic cystostomy to divert urine from these surgical sites.